PraveenGurjar23/Minimalist-Habit-Tracker/README.md

 <h3>Cultivating Logical Assertiveness:</h3> Encourages a disciplined, data-driven approach to self-improvement, replacing inconsistency with confident, incremental growth.

-<h3>Life Reclamation:</h3> Empowers users to reclaim their time and build a more positive, structured lifestyle through the power of small daily achievements.
+<h3>Life Reclamation:</h3> Empowers users to reclaim their time and build a more positive, structured lifestyle through the power of small daily achievements.<br>

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 🛠 Technical Architecture